makes/bopra-cox/reports/analysis.md

 # Assessing autoregulation using cerebral oximetry in a prehospital setting

-The purpose of this analysis is to find out if a pattern of the Lassen autoregulation curve can be found in measurement data recorded in a prehospital environment.
+This project is an attempt to examine cerebral autoregulation using data recorded in a prehospital environment.

-The two physiological signals used in this analysis are invasive blood pressure recorded using a ZOLL monitor-defibrillator, and left frontal lobe rSO<sub>2</sub> recorded using a Nonin H500 NIRS monitoring device.
-Data collection was done as a part of the [BOPRA study](https://boprastudy.fi).
+The two physiological signals used in this analysis are invasive blood pressure recorded using a ZOLL monitor-defibrillator, and left frontal lobe rSO<sub>2</sub> recorded each second using a Nonin H500 NIRS monitoring device.
+Data collection was done as a part of the [BOPRA study](https://boprastudy.fi) by Finnish HEMS physicians during patient transport under anaesthesia.

-The source code can be found at <https://github.com/makes/bopra>.
+rSO<sub>2</sub>-MAP plots will be rendered to see if a pattern of the Lassen autoregulation curve emerges in measurement data recorded in a prehospital environment.
+The value of COx index will be plotted over time, and the time spent above the threshold COx > 0.3 will be noted to assess association with mortality, morbidity and quality of life.
+Also, COx-MAP plots will be rendered to see if a U-shaped curve emerges, revealing a supposed individualized optimal MAP for cerebral perfusion.
+With sufficient pressure variation, it should be possible to detect LLA/ULA at some degree of reliability.

+Expected challenges are the relatively short duration of patient contact resulting in a scarce number of data points, as well as the mobile recording environment with plenty of interference.

+The author of this analysis has no knowledge of the underlying pathologies or other patient metadata.
+This information exists in the BOPRA database and can be associated with each patient case for further research.

+The purpose of this document is to facilitate the assessment of methodological validity. __For interpretation, please see this__ [summary page](summary.php) __of key visualizations for each case.__ To assess the technical validity of this analysis, please refer to the source code at <https://github.com/makes/bopra>.

 1. [Waveform Identification](#step1)
 2. [Data Aggregation](#step2)